o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/data-types.md

 }
 ```

-In the context above, the reference to the typealias’s name `UVType`, appears in declarative code (the signature of MainPS definition).
+In the context above, the reference to the `typealias`’s name `UVType`, appears in declarative code (the signature of MainPS definition).
 AZLSc translates it fully for the HLSL side.

 This results in the following HLSL code.